sundararajana/CBSE_XII_Python/README.md

 # Jupyter notebooks for CBSE Class XII Python last minute review

+This project is a set of Jupyter notebooks for reviewing Python programming language for CBSE (Central Board of Secondary Education) Class XI and XII.

 ## What is Jupyter notebook?

 The [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents